mastershin/matrix-multiplications/README.md

 - Uses Neon for similar to AVX operations

 ## matmul-rust
-- Rust based
+- Rust based (Not optimized, single core only)

-## matmul-cuda
-- CUDA based